The Laplacian Keyboard: Beyond the Linear Span: Introduction

 This observation from \citet{fourier1878analytical} highlights a recurring objective in science: \textit{finding simple laws that explain complex phenomena}.
 Across disciplines, this often involves decomposing systems into fundamental components that reveal underlying structure.
 Fourier's analysis of heat diffusion demonstrated that temperature evolution can be expressed as independent modes, each an eigenfunction of the Laplacian operator with its own decay rate.
 Similarly, the Fourier transform decomposes signals into sinusoidal components---also Laplacian eigenvectors---enabling efficient filtering and compression.
 These examples share a common thread: the eigenvectors of the Laplacian provide a natural basis that simplifies analysis and computation.
-In this work, we explore this principle in RL, \textit{showing that the eigenvectors of the Laplacian can serve as a principled basis for RL and how they can be leveraged to enable sample-efficient learning across tasks.}
+In this work, we explore this principle in RL, \textit{showing that the eigenvectors of the graph Laplacian form a principled basis for RL---and that hierarchically composing them enables an agent to go beyond the linear span of the basis.}

-Prior work has explored bases that can be linearly composed to efficiently solve new tasks, including bases over value functions \citep{mahadevan2005proto, bellemare2019geometric}, policies \cite{agarwal2025proto}, options \cite{barreto2019option} and state visitation distributions \cite{touati2022does}.
+Prior work has explored bases that can be linearly composed to efficiently solve new tasks, including bases over value functions \citep{mahadevan2005proto, bellemare2019geometric, farebrotherproto}, policies \citep{agarwal2025proto}, options \citep{barreto2019option, alegre2025constructing} and state visitation distributions \citep{blier2021learning, touati2022does}.
 These methods derive their bases from two seemingly distinct perspectives: \textit{representations} and \textit{behaviors}. \looseness=-1